 So you have corresponded with someone well enough to be very interested in them.
 So how do you proceed safely?
 Please remember people are not always who they seem to be in emails or online conversations, and more specifically in person.

 1. Make your first meeting safe.
 Arrange to meet in a public place during daylight hours.
 Don’t let your car be visible from where you meet.
 Be there early so your car and your license plate are not visible and leave after the other person does.
 Tell a friend where you are going; and that either you will check in with them or have them call you, just to be sure you have support if you need it.
+You can also let a friend track your phone on a GPS map.

 3. If someone says something out of line or inappropriate, or makes you feel uncomfortable, drop them!!
 Online dating can be a gamble.
 One man I messaged with, seemed nice until he told me he was on his bed while he was talking to me and that he just had his underwear on!
 Needless to say I felt a bit uncomfortable and disconnected from him as quickly as possible.